DKiyanov/YDK_WEBS/README.md

 The body of request keeps data required for execution of action/command

-Based on received HANDLER_ID and ACTION, the corresponding entry is searched in the table YDK_WEBS_ACT, and determined an SAP object with which data will be processed
+Based on received HANDLER_ID and ACTION, the corresponding entry is searched in the table YDK_WEBS_ACT, and determined an SAP object with which data will be processed.
-It can be a call to a class-method of a class or a call to a subroutine in a program
+It can be a call to a class-method of a class or a call to a subroutine in a program.

 Called class-method of class must have a certain set of incoming and outgoing parameters:
 ``` ABAP